percona/pmm-doc/docs/install-pmm/install-pmm-client/binary_package.md

 # Install PMM client with binary package

-To install PMM client with binary package, do the following steps:
+To install PMM client with binary package, do the following:

 1. Download the PMM Client package: